marta-opalinska/Tactico/README.md

 # Framework Architecture

-After cloning the repository, the detailed code documentation can be displayed by opening ***docs\html\index.html*** in the web browser.
+The detailed code documentation can be viewed [here](https://marta-opalinska.github.io/Tactico/html/index.html).
 All classes with their methods and fields are thoroughly explained in there.

 Fig.1 presents numerous classes that are involved in the framework.
 In the following sections you will find a general explanation of each of them.